 This one is from Bet Lid Camp

 Next photo is from my family album.
-There you have the grandfather of my late wife, dressed to receive the Shabbat.
+There you have the grandfather of my late wife, dressed to celebrate the Shabbat.
 How do I know?
-Well, dressed in white, patent shoes and reading the Bible in a tent at Bet Lid Camp!
+Well, he is dressed in white, patent shoes and reading the Bible in a tent at Bet Lid Refuge Camp!
 He hails from Basra, today it's in Irak, but when he was born there was no country with that name.
 If you wanted to send a letter to Basra or Baghdad you wrote "Mesopotamia".
-He lived 3 years in that Camp.
-I am sure some of his grandchildren, his great-grandchildren and great-great-grandchildren do no know this story and never saw the picture.
+He had to take refuge in Iran there was born my mother in law.
+Then he had to run again and he lived 3 years in the Lid Refuge Camp.
+I am sure some of his grandchildren, his great-grandchildren and great-great-grandchildren do no know this story and most never saw the picture.
 If I will show them the picture, they will look at it, smile and say WOW!, turn around and forget it...

-On the left uncle David with a child I did not identified yet.
+On the left late uncle David with a child I did not identified.

 I'm not an historian and I just touched the subject.
 The problem, as always, is that Jews are a minority wherever you look, and reality is not kind with minorities.
 Most never heard of Middle Eastern Jews.
-In Spanish the word "Jew" (judío) is still considered an insult.
+In Spanish the word "Jew" (judío) is still considered an insult and a big kitchen knife is a "matajudíos" or "Jew killer".
 So I do not expect much of the actual Spanish government or many others.
 My cicle of life is at its end and I do not expect to see a change, except for the worst.
 I post these pictures just to feel better with myself.

 Comments